Skip to Content

 Meaning

 The French adjective marrant (masculine) or marrante (feminine) is an informal term that means “funny,” “comical,” “strange,” or “ironic.”
-It’s often used to describe something or someone that causes amusement, but it can also convey a sense of oddness or something that is unexpectedly humorous.
+It’s used to describe something (or someone) that causes amusement.
 The related reflexive verb se marrer means “to have a good laugh.”

 Pronunciation